 Usually our active trust in God is a result of those things we have seen about God.
-For example, we've seen God's goodness in our lives and the lives of others, therefore we can trust that He will continue that goodness.
+For example, we have read His Word (the Bible) and see His character displayed.
+We learn how He is faithful to fulfill His promises.
+We've seen God's goodness in our own lives and the lives of others, and since we know His character, we trust that what He does will continue to be for our good and His glory (Romans 8:28–39).
 Or we've seen God's faithfulness through a hardship and trust that He will be faithful to us in our next hardship (James 1:2–4; Romans 5:3–6).
 When we trust Him, we also trust the outcomes we experience with Him.
 Isaiah 26:3–4 says, "You keep him in perfect peace whose mind is stayed on you, because he trusts in you.
 Trust in the LORD forever, for the LORD GOD is an everlasting rock."
 Philippians 4:4–9 and Romans 8:28–29 have similar encouragement.

 Often when looking for verses about trust to hang our hats on, we turn to Proverbs 3:5–6, but we suggest including verse 7 as well: "Trust in the LORD with all your heart, and do not lean on your own understanding.
 In all your ways acknowledge him, and he will make straight your paths.
 Be not wise in your own eyes; fear the LORD, and turn away from evil" (Proverbs 3:5–7).
 When we trust God and His plans, we set aside our trust in ourselves.
 We know that His ways are higher than ours (Isaiah 55:8–9) and we eagerly follow.